chrisgzf/nus-temp/README.md

   TEMP                  temperature you would like to declare. leave blank for random (default: 36.3)

 optional arguments:
-  -h, --help            show this help message and exit -v, --verbose         verbose - enable debug messages (default: False) -d DATE, --date DATE  date in DD/MM/YYYY. defaults to today's date (default: 27/03/2020) -t TIME, --time TIME  time of day - 'A' or 'P'. defaults to current time (default: A) -s SYM, --sym SYM     whether you have symptoms - 'Y' or 'N'. defaults to no (default: N)
+  -h, --help                   show this help message and exit -v, --verbose                verbose - enable debug messages (default: False) -t TIME, --time TIME         time of day - 'A' or 'P'. defaults to current time (default: A) -s SYM, --sym SYM            whether you have symptoms - 'Y' or 'N'. defaults to no (default: N) -f FAMSYM, --famsym FAMSYM   whether someone in the same household with symptoms - 'Y' or 'N'. defaults to no (default: N)
 ```

 ## Disclaimer